 Goygol: Azerbaijan's alpine lake and hidden history

 Near Ganja, tucked into the forested slopes of the Lesser Caucasus, lies a lake so still and clear it looks unreal: Goygol, the "Blue Lake."
 It is the centrepiece of one of Azerbaijan's most beautiful national parks and carries a quietly fascinating history — born from a disaster and shaped by an unexpected community.
+For travelers used to Baku's skyline and the Caspian shore, it is a completely different Azerbaijan: cool mountain air, dark forest, and water that mirrors the peaks.
+Here is what Goygol is, why it matters, and how to fit it into a trip.

 A lake born from an earthquake